What Is the Breeders’ Cup?

 Recent Breeders’ Cup Classic Winners

 If you read the records above, you’ll see that looking at the history of a race can help with predicting future outcomes and that can assist your Breeders’ Cup online betting.
 The success of horses in other races is another key Breeders’ Cup betting tip.
-You only need to look at American Pharaoh to see why, as he captured the full Triple Crown plus the Classic in 2015.
+You only need to look at American Pharaoh to see why, as he captured the Triple Crown and claimed victory in the Classic in 2015.

 Here’s some information on the winners of the Breeders’ Cup Classic since 2010: